AnonymousAuthors729/TRACES/README.md

 ### Expected results - Benign Scenario

-When either `benign.s` is selected, the expected console output is below:
+When either benign input is received by the application, all verification checks pass:

 ![console output benign-access](./demo-benign.png)